 "Alleaume's luxurious soprano is a treasure to hear" - Arts Review

-In Opera Australia she was seen as Violetta Valéry La Traviata both on the mainstage and Handa Opera on Sydney Harbour, Fiorilla Il Turco in Italia, Gilda Rigoletto, Susanna Le Nozze di Figaro, Micaëla Carmen, Leïla The Pearl Fishers, Sophie Werther, Pamina Die Zauberflöte.
+For Opera Australia, she was seen as Violetta Valéry La Traviata both on the mainstage and Handa Opera on Sydney Harbour, Gretel Hänsel und Gretel, Fiorilla Il Turco in Italia, Gilda Rigoletto, Susanna Le Nozze di Figaro, Micaëla Carmen, Leïla The Pearl Fishers, Sophie Werther, and Pamina Die Zauberflöte.

-Stacey features in the Netflix romantic comedy Falling for Figaro as the singing voice of Millie (Danielle Macdonald).
-Directed by Ben Lewin, the film was released internationally in 2021.
+Her voice gained international recognition as the singing voice of Millie (Danielle Macdonald) in the Netflix film Falling for Figaro (2021).
 In the same year Stacey released her debut album Moonlight Reflections on the Move Records Label.

 On the concert stage, Stacey has performed works with the Tasmanian Symphony Orchestra, Adelaide Symphony Orchestra and the Melbourne Symphony Orchestra, notably Nielsen’s Symphony No. 3 under Maestro Sir Andrew Davis.
 She has appeared as a guest of Andrea Bocelli during his Australian concert tour in 2022.